An Introductory Learning Glossary

 lead-up tasks Certain tasks or activities that are typically presented to prepare learners for a more important or more complex task or activity, such as finger-feeding an infant as a form of suck training to support the infant in organizing a disorganized suck.

-learner-related feedback Augmented feedback provided to the learner only when he or she requests it, as in providing positioning and latch assistance to a dyad only at the mother’s request.
+learner-related feedback Augmented feedback provided to the learner only when he or she requests it, as in providing positioning and latch assistance to a dyad only at the parent’s request.

 learning A relatively permanent change in a person’s ability to execute a motor skill as a result of practice or experience.
 A set of internal processes associated with practice or experience leading to relatively permanent changes in the capability for skill.